AbolfaZlRezaEe/NMock/README.md

 ### Repositories

-We implemented three repositories that help us manage the requests from **ViewModels**.
-This section is essential because it makes and controlled all of the processes.
-We receive data and convert them into a standard model so that **ViewModels** can use and parse them for **Views**.
+We created three repositories to help us manage **ViewModel** requests.
+This section is critical because it creates and controls all processes.
+We receive data and transform it into a standard model that ViewModels can use and parse for **Views**.

 The following image, shows the difference between the two of them: